José María Busto: International career

-Busto was called up to the Spanish national team on several occasions, but he was never able to make his international debut because of the presence of Ignacio Eizaguirre, Antonio Ramallets, and Carmelo Cedrún.
+Busto was called up to the Spain national team on several occasions, but he was never able to make his international debut because of the presence of Ignacio Eizaguirre, Antonio Ramallets, and Carmelo Cedrún.
 However, he earned one cap for the Spanish B team in March 1954, in which he helped his side to keep a clean-sheet in a 2–0 win over France B in the opening match of the 1953–58 Mediterranean Cup.
 Spain eventually won the tournament.

 Managerial career

 After his career as a player ended, Busto remained closely linked to Sevilla, now as a director, and he even briefly served as the team's coach in 1963, overseeing only three La Liga matches during the transition between Antonio Barrios and Otto Bumbel.

 Death

 Busto died in Seville on 27 May 2012, at the age of 88.
 At the time of his death, he was the last living member of the Sevilla team who had won the league in 1946.